 - A. Default Order.
 After the required waiting period has expired, you may obtain what is referred to as a default order if the respondent does NOT file a Response or Response and Counterclaim to the Petition. - B. Necessary forms.
 Fill out and sign the Application for Entry of Default and Affidavit of Petitioner in Support of Default.
 Take an original and two (2) copies of these documents to the Clerk and the blank Entry of Default.
 If your paperwork is correct, the Clerk will sign the Entry of Default.
-These are additional forms located in your packet.

-- C. Additional Documents.
+These are additional forms located in your packet. - C. Additional Documents.
 After the Entry of Default is signed by the Clerk, complete Step 6, Option A, items A through G above.
-MAKE SURE TO MARK "DEFAULT" ON ORDER. - D. Default Hearing.
-Some Courts will not enter a Default Order Modifying Child Support and Judgment for Arrears unless there is a hearing.
+MAKE SURE TO MARK "DEFAULT" ON ORDER.
+Also, be sure to complete an Affidavit of Imputed Income to provide evidence of the Respondent's income to the Court. - D. Default Hearing.
+Some Courts will not enter a Default Order Modifying Custody and Support unless there is a hearing.
 Ask the Clerk if this is required for your Court.
 If it is, fill out a Request for Setting and request 15 minutes for the hearing.
 You will file the Order Setting Hearing with the Clerk's office and they will fill in the hearing date and time and mail a copy to you and the respondent.
 You will need to provide an addressed, stamped envelope for you and the respondent to the Clerk. - E. Evidence.
-At the hearing, you will need to inform the Judge that you meet the requirements for a modification of a child support order, that you have calculated child support based on the net income of the parties, and whether or not the children are receiving public benefits.
+At the hearing, you will need to inform the Judge that you meet the requirements for a modification of a custody and child support order, that you have calculated child support based on the net income of the parties, and whether or not the children are receiving public benefits.
 You will also give the Order to the Judge.
 The Judge may ask you additional questions.
 The Judge will not guide you through the hearing, tell you how to proceed or advise you on the law.
-Following the hearing, the Judge will make any necessary changes to the Order and will sign it. - F. When will your child support order be modified?
-Your child support order will not be modified until the Judge signs the Order and it is filed with the Clerk.
+Following the hearing, the Judge will make any necessary changes to the Order and will sign it.

+F. When will your custody and child support order be modified?
+Your custody and child support order will not be modified until the Judge signs the Order and it is filed with the Clerk.
 It may take several days for the Judge to sign the Order.
 You must verify with the Clerk that the Order has been file-stamped before you can be sure your child support has been modified.
 The time limit to appeal a decree begins to run from the day the Order is filed with the Clerk's office.